-For the eighth consecutive year, App State topped the National Board for Professional Teaching Standards’ list of “Top 50 Alma Maters by Total Number of NBCTs” for 2023, with 2,321 alumni having earned the national credential to date.
+App State topped the National Board for Professional Teaching Standards’ list of “Top 50 Alma Maters by Total Number of NBCTs” for 2024, with 2,215 alumni having earned the national credential to date.

 App State partners with alliance to help NC educators achieve certification

-RCOE’s Public School Partnership collaborated with the state’s Northwest Regional Education Service Alliance in 2020 to create NBCTApps (National Board Certified Teacher-Apps) — a joint professional development program to help North Carolina educators achieve their National Board Certification.
-The program provides monthly professional development and mentoring sessions for NBCT candidates.
+RCOE’s Office of Partnerships and Engagement collaborated with the state’s Northwest Regional Education Service Alliance (NWRESA) in 2020 to create NBCTApps (National Board Certified Teacher-Apps) — a joint professional development program to help North Carolina educators achieve their National Board Certification.
+The program provides professional development and mentoring sessions for NBCT candidates.

-RCOE Public School Partnership Director Betsy Rosenbalm ’01 ’05 ’08, who earned the NBCT credential in 2006 and recertification in 2016, said she has observed more participation in the NBCTApps Saturday workshops for this academic year.
+Dr. Betsy Rosenbalm ’01 ’05 ’08, director of the RCOE Office of Partnerships and Engagement, who earned the NBCT credential in 2006 and recertification in 2016, has observed increased engagement in the workshops — from both participants and mentors.

 Learn more about National Board Certification.